NathanReb/dune-release-testing/README.md

 # Dune-release testing

-This repo contains a dummy opam package `lol` which I use to test `dune-release`.
+This repo contains a dummy opam package `dummy` which I use to test `dune-release`.

 Please ignore!